PaponAhasan/Competitive-Programming/Programming -Topics/Data_Structure/Linked_List/Linked Lists.md

 ```
 The left (previous) node of the 'target node' now should point to the next node(right) of the
+target node.
+Now, using the following code.

-target node − LeftNode.next −> TargetNode.next;
+LeftNode.next −> TargetNode.next;

 This will remove the link that was pointing to the target node.
 ```
 ![image](https://user-images.githubusercontent.com/59710234/155584435-3d4758d9-dc50-4f60-b607-803e9fdd7912.png)

 ```
-Now, we will remove what the target node is pointing at - TargetNode.next −> NULL;
+Now, we will remove what the target node is pointing at :

+TargetNode.next −> NULL;
 ```
 ![image](https://user-images.githubusercontent.com/59710234/155585073-df363537-0b64-43d6-a607-d3464c627f8b.png)